 1 - Quinoa Flour

-First, let’s chat about our top pick: quinoa flour.
-It’s gluten-free, packed with protein, and rich in fiber.
+First, let's chat about our top pick: quinoa flour.
+It's gluten-free, packed with protein, and rich in fiber (from the Andean grain Chenopodium quinoa).

 Its mild, nutty flavor is pretty close to amaranth flour, and it adds a light texture to your bakes.
 You can swap quinoa flour 1:1 with amaranth flour in your recipes.

-We’ve tried it in everything from pancakes to muffins, and it works like a charm.
-If you’re curious about other quinoa flour substitutes, here’s a quick read.
+If you're curious about other quinoa flour substitutes, here's a quick read on quinoa substitutes for baking.

 This makes quinoa flour not just a good substitute, but a fantastic one.